Shopping mall: Food court

 A common feature of shopping malls is a food court: this typically consists of a number of fast food vendors of various types, surrounding a shared seating area.

 Department stores

 When the shopping mall format was developed by Victor Gruen in the mid-1950s, signing larger department stores was necessary for the financial stability of the projects, and to draw retail traffic that would result in visits to the smaller stores in the mall as well.
-These larger stores are termed anchor store or draw tenant.
+These larger stores are termed anchor stores or draw tenants.
 In physical configuration, anchor stores are normally located as far from each other as possible to maximize the amount of traffic from one anchor to another.

 Regional differences

-"Mall" versus "shopping center/centre"

-Shopping mall is a term used predominantly in North America and some other countries that follow U.S. usage (India, U.A.E., etc.) and others (Australia, etc.) follow U.K. usage.